Direct financing review for U.S. operators, investors, and owner-led businesses.

 Accelerate invoice cash flow when the customer is good but the payment timing is slow.

 Factoring can be a strong fit for businesses with reliable invoices and creditworthy customers that need cash now instead of waiting 30, 60, or 90 days.
-The key is to judge customer quality, margin, and whether invoice finance is cleaner than using an MCA or line of credit.
+The key is to judge customer quality, margin, and whether invoice finance is cleaner than using a working capital loan or line of credit.

 Best fit